pablodav/burp_server_reports/README.md

 I have successfully tested with smtp relay with no authentication and with gmail account, in my case I had to generate an "application password" in my account, logon of google.

-By default it reads burp config from /etc/burp/burp-reports.conf
+By default it does not reads any config file and tries to use the defaults in the program. (the easiest way to see the defaults is to write a config with --write_config)